nomadevs/Kiss-HMVC/README.md

 > **UPDATES** - Database class needs some work which is one of the reasons the Session class is also having issues.
 You may run in to difficulties when running separate or multiple queries. **[12/23/19]**

 > **UPDATES** - A bit of rewrite of the framework.
 The framework now has a working Singleton ( that acts as a super object, just like CodeIgniter ! ) instead of a Registry class.
-Also, still working out the bugs with the Session class, so I wouldn't autoload it at the moment if I were you or use it for that matter. **[11/17/19]**
+Also, still working out the bugs with the Session class, so I wouldn't autoload it at the moment if I were you or use it for that matter, unless you're testing the form validation which works but also has issues. **[11/17/19]**

 ### PLEASE READ:
 - Check back often for updates.